-So far, we've been studying the details of Ruby and Oriented-object programming.
+So far we’ve been studying the details of Ruby and Oriented-object programming.
 All of this with the idea of starting working with Rails.
 We are one step closer to that.
-But before we begin studying Rails, we have to understand a bit about Databases.
+But before we start studying Rails we have to understand a little bit about Databases.

-Why are databases so essential for us right now?
+Why are databases so important for us right now?

 Is simple.
 With Rails as a back-end framework, we'll be dealing with data all the time, and as we saw in the last blog post about the

-In that blog post, we did an example about launching our own e-commerce.
-Just think about that example for a while: if you have to store inventories about the t-shirts you're going to sell, you have to persist that data in someplace.
-The right place to store that data is in a database, and that's the importance of knowing about it.
-Then, you have to create, read, update or delete that data.
+In that blog post we did an example about launching our own e-commerce.
+Just think about that example for a while: if you have to store inventories about the t-shirts you’re going to sell, you have to persist that data in some place.
+The right place to store that data is in a database, and that’s the importance of knowing about it.
+You have to create, read, update or delete that data

 CRUD

 CRUD stands for Create, Read, Update and Delete.
-As you can see, these are the main actions we have to do with our database.
-In addition, CRUD is sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.
+As you can see these are the main actions we have to do with our database.
+CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.

 CRUD is also relevant at the user interface level of most applications.
-For example, the primary storage unit in an eCommerce software is an individual product.
+For example, in an ecommerce software, the basic storage unit is an individual product.
 As a bare minimum, the software must allow the user to:

 Types of databases

-This is an excellent resource to see more details about each one of them,
+This is a good resource to see more details about each one of them,

-The type of problem we'll be dealing with in Rails are primarily Relational databases.
+In Rails the type of problem we’ll be dealing with are mostly Relational databases.
 But what is that?

 Relational databases

 A relational database is a collection of data items with pre-defined relationships between them.
 These items are organized as a set of tables with columns and rows.
-Tables are used to hold information about the objects represented in the database.
-For example, each column in a table contains a certain kind of data, and a field stores the actual value of an attribute.
+Tables are used to hold information about the objects to be represented in the database.
+Each column in a table holds a certain kind of data and a field stores the actual value of an attribute.

 The rows in the table represent a collection of related values of one object or entity.
-For example, each row in a table could be marked with a unique identifier called a primary key, and rows among multiple tables can be made related using foreign keys.
-This data can be accessed in many ways without reorganizing the database tables themselves.
+Each row in a table could be marked with a unique identifier called a primary key, and rows among multiple tables can be made related using foreign keys.
+This data can be accessed in many different ways without reorganizing the database tables themselves.
 You can find

 more info here.

-As you can see, here we have many new different terms.
-What you can imagine here is a spreadsheet:
+As you can see, here we have a ton of new different terms.
+What you can imagine here is an spreadsheet:

-- * A relational database is a type of database that uses a structure that allows us to identify and access data concerning another dataset within the database.
+- - A relational database is a type of database that uses a structure that allows us to identify and access data in relation to another dataset within the database.

-Note: So far, we've been using spreadsheets as an example because if this is your first approach to database concepts, it is easier to imagine the tables, columns, rows, and other ideas right from there.
-However, databases are usually run using a database management system.
+Note: So far we’ve been using spreadsheets as an example, because if this is your first approach to database concepts, it is easier to imagine the tables, columns, rows and other concepts right from there.
+However, databases are usually runned using a database management system.

 Database Management Systems (DBMS)

-DBMS works a little bit like spreadsheets but with many advantages and specializations.
+DBMS works a little bit as spreadsheets but with tons of advantages and specializations.
 DBMS are software systems used to store, retrieve, and run queries on data.
 A DBMS serves as an interface between an end-user and a database, allowing users to create, read, update, and delete data in the database.

-DBMS manages the data, the database engine, and the database schema, allowing users and other programs to manipulate or extract data.
-This helps provide data security, integrity, concurrency, and uniform administration procedures.
+DBMS manages the data, the database engine, and the database schema, allowing for data to be manipulated or extracted by users and other programs.
+This helps provide data security, data integrity, concurrency, and uniform data administration procedures.

-DBMS optimizes data organization by following a database schema design technique called normalization, which splits a large table into smaller tables when any of its attributes have redundancy in values.
-As a result, DBMS offers many benefits over traditional file systems, including flexibility and a more complex backup system.
+DBMS optimizes the organization of data by following a database schema design technique called normalization, which splits a large table into smaller tables when any of its attributes have redundancy in values.
+DBMS offer many benefits over traditional file systems, including flexibility and a more complex backup system.

-Database management systems can be classified based on various criteria, such as the data model, the database distribution, or user numbers.
+Database management systems can be classified based on a variety of criteria such as the data model, the database distribution, or user numbers.
 The most widely used types of DBMS software are relational, distributed, hierarchical, object-oriented, and network.

 More info here.